bmadrid00/dealer-pal/README.md

 ## Design

+We used React for our front-end to easily display our data.

 ## Service microservice

 Explain your models and integration with the inventory microservice, here.

 ## Sales microservice

 Dasia:
-I built the sales application that retrieves the automobile data from the inventory microsrvice.
+I built the sales microservice that retrieves the automobile data from the inventory microservice.

 To integrate the two microservices I used a poller with a function to get the automobile data.
 The poller uses the RESTful API to retrieve and update the AutoMobileVO.